woodpecker-ci/woodpecker/docs/docs/20-usage/10-intro.md

 ## Configuration

-To configure your pipeline you should place a `.woodpecker.yml` file in the root of your repository.
-The .woodpecker.yml file is used to define your pipeline steps.
-It is a superset of the widely used docker-compose file format.
+To configure your pipeline you must create a `.woodpecker.yml` file in the root of your repository.
+The `.woodpecker.yml` file is used to define your pipeline steps.

 :::note
 We support most of YAML 1.2, but preserve some behavior from 1.1 for backward compatibility.